 Windsor-Essex Market Report

 In 2023, Windsor & Essex County, like other real estate markets across the country, saw a continued slowdown in sales activity.
 Overall resale units sold were down 16% year-over-year and 36% from record levels set in 2021.
-Through the first nine months of 2024, unit sales are flat year-over-year with inventory increasing over the past six months.
+Sales activity remained sluggish in 2024, with unit sales only up 3% from depressed levels in 2023.
+Despite a relative lack of buying activity, the average price in Windsor-Essex is up 36% compared to five years ago (Q3-2020), outperforming the province and expensive GTA.
 The Canadian Real Estate Association (CREA), through its various real estate boards and provincial associations, compiles transaction data for each of its major markets, with the CREA Stats Centre reporting sales data going as far back as 1980.
 While historical stats should never be the sole indicator of what’s to come, they are helpful to review and consider as part of the broader context.
-In this third-quarter update, we'll outline latest transaction highlights for each community comprising Windsor and Essex County, as well as overall performance by property type.
+In this third quarter update, we'll outline latest transaction highlights for each community comprising Windsor and Essex County, as well as overall performance by property type.

 45 minutes south-east of Windsor lies the town of Leamington and Point Pelee National Park, the southernmost point in mainland Canada.
 From there, driving up the peninsula along the shores of Lake Erie you will find the picturesque towns of Kingsville and Amherstburg, along with some of the most fertile and tropical landscapes in our country.
 For anyone who has spent time in Windsor and surrounding Essex County, they will be familiar with greenhouses and fruit stands, breathtaking escarpment views along the lakefront, and a growing number of wineries.
 The area is experiencing significant growth in recent years, with prominent new investment into the region from Canadian cannabis producers, the broader agricultural sector, as well as residential home builders.
 To the north and running along Lake St. Clair, the growing sub-market of Lakeshore rounds out the region, with the combined Windsor-Essex area recording 6% growth in population between 2016 and 2021.

-Part of what drove Windsor’s strong price growth during the pandemic was its shortage of housing supply available for buyers.
-To end the 2021 year, Windsor-Essex had only 0.7 months of inventory, which meant that listed homes were selling in just under three weeks.
+Part of what drove Windsor’s strong price growth during the pandemic was its shortage of homes available for buyers.
+At the end of 2021, Windsor-Essex was reporting 0.7 months of inventory, which meant that listed homes were selling in just under three weeks.
 Without new homes hitting the market, Windsor inventory would have disappeared in less than a month.
 When inventory levels are this low, prices have to rise on account of too many buyers bidding on too few properties.
-This leads to bidding wars and runaway prices, explaining part of why Windsor prices are double what they were 5 years ago.
+This leads to bidding wars and runaway prices.
 Over the trailing 5 years, Windsor-Essex has been a tight sellers’ market, with an average of two months of resale inventory.

-Throughout 2022 and extending into 2023, multiple interest rate hikes resulted in a temporary cooling of the market, with Windsor-Essex ending the year with 3.6 months of available inventory, more than double the historical supply recorded since 2018.
-To start the new year, inventory dropped below 3 months before ticking back up in the second and third quarters to fall back in line with levels recorded a year ago.
+Throughout 2022 and extending into 2023, multiple interest rate hikes resulted in a temporary cooling of the market, with Windsor-Essex ending 2024 with close to 4 months of available inventory, more than double the trailing 5 year average.
+For most of 2024 and extending into 2025, resale supply reflects fairly balanced conditions hovering between 4 and 5 months.

 Community Overview